Abdul250-dev/alx-project-0x03-setup/alx-project-0x03/README.md

 Objectives: Our App will have 3 additional mini apps.
 This can be accessible through imperative routing.
 Which means we need to use the Link component explicitly but by using useRouter Hook from next/router.

 We will modify our index.tsx file to achieve this functionality

+# 3. Move your interfaces to the right directory

+Objectives: Clean up your code a bit, remember, it is always good to keep your code well organized.
+Group your files into the right directories.